Laud Troy Book

 The epic tale has been transposed into the military modes and manners of the fourteenth century. ...
 The appeal must have been chiefly to a knightly audience that would respond to the sharply realized scenes, so like those that Froissart was at this very time setting down in the chronicles of the Anglo-French wars ...

-Bennett also notes that "the speeches are energetic and dramatic ... [t]he language is homely, the similes are unhackneyed".
+Bennett also notes that "the speeches are energetic and dramatic. ...
+The language is homely, the similes are unhackneyed ...".
 Helen Phillips attributes the energetic quality of the poem to the oral, minstrel-like style of the poet, calling it "literature very much conducted as speech, in narrative as much as in dialogue, a style which both conveys and naturalizes its ancient history for an English lay, non-scholarly audience".

 Although it has been characterized as "quite untouched by any breath of true poesy" (by R. K. Root) and "rough, often deficient in grammar" (by Dorothy Kempe), it has also been called "the most interesting of the Troy romances".
 R. M. Lumiansky offers the following judicious assessment of the poem:

 Imagery from numerous sources is abundant and effectively used.
 Despite its great length, the poem is attractively presented and moves forward rapidly.
 One would, however, have difficulty considering it an outstanding literary accomplishment.